hakovala/node-trakt/README.md

 	trakt -a account -m test -u username -p password

 ### TODO List
+ - **Base**
+  - Add events to some situations
+  - Split and refactor request function
+  - Make helper functions for api calls
  - **Api Actions**
   - Add missing parameters
   - Add missing dev parameters
   - Handle show title as it can be many things
   - Check parameter if it needs authentication (needed only for GET)
   - Allow objects and lists as parameters
   - Check parameter value validity
   - Check for supplementary parameters (how?)
   - Check for optional parameters that are marked as mandatory in the api
  - **Cli**
   - Redesign cli arguments
   - Add usefull usage and help printout